What Puanga and Matariki mean to Whanganui

 How to find Puanga

-Lisa Rewiti says to look East until you find Orion's belt - three bright stars that form a diagonal line.
+Lisa Reweti says to look East until you find Orion's belt - three bright stars that form a diagonal line.

 To find Puanga look straight up from Orion's belt until you see a bright star - that is Puanga.